fedgut/building_with_responsive_design/README.md

 # building_with_responsive_design
-A clone of tnw magazine to learn responsive design
+A clone of TNW magazine to learn responsive design